smmehrab/CodeMonk-DiscordBot/README.md

 Working on...

 - Proposing a problem to the community
-- Adding interesting problem to the queue based on community respons
+- Adding interesting problem to the queue based on community response

 <br>